<img src="businessman.jpg" alt="businessman engaging with a co-worker">

 If it is determined that a springing member should be designated in the operating agreement, the next question where to find the person willing and able to fill this role?
 Fortunately, some corporate service companies provide springing member services.
 This is a popular option because it helps ensure the role will be filled even though it is unknown if and when a springing member will be needed and that the person designated knows what to do when “springing into action”.

 CT Corporation offers a springing member service.
-For more information contact your CT Service Representative or call 844-878-1800.
+For more information, contact a CT Corporation specialist today.

 Sandra Feldman